What is a mechanics lien?

 The lien process is very time sensitive and should be followed with diligence and alertness.
 It’s critical that contractors do not miss any steps and hit time sensitive deadlines to ensure their rights are protected.
 In any case the lien process will need to start with filing a lien with the county recorder’s office in the county where the work is being performed.

-In Colorado for example, contractors will have 4 months after providing the last service or material to issue a mechanics lien.
+In Colorado state law for example, contractors will have 4 months after providing the last service or material to issue a mechanics lien.
 From there they will need to provide a notice of intent to lien 10 days before issuing the lien.
-Many states require a notice of intent and even if your state does not require a notice, it’s regarded as best practice to issue a notice as it facilitates communication and may provide enough of a warning to the owner to expedite payment.
+Many states require a notice of intent and even if your state does not require a notice, it’s regarded as best practice to issue a notice as it facilitates communication and may provide enough of a warning to the owner to expedite final payment.

 Finally a contractor will have 6 months after completion of services to file an action to enforce a mechanics lien.